How Packed Is It, Really?: Approximating the maximum load of the long segments in a quadtree

-It remains to estimate the maximum number of $\tr$-long segments intersecting any cell in the quadtree $\QT^+$.
-We begin by presenting an overview of our randomized algorithm for this task.

-Conceptually, each cell $\sq$ is associated with a conflict list $\longSY{\tr}{\sq}$ storing its long segments.
-The task at hand is to estimate $\maxSz$ (see \lemref{silly}) -- the maximum length of these conflict lists.
-However, these lists may be as long as $\Omega(n)$, so we will not explicitly compute them.
-By the registration algorithm of \secref{register}, the computed list $\clLX{v}$ for each node $v$ stores the segments of $\SS$ which are $\tr$-long for itself but not for its ancestors.

-The query algorithm proceeds in a series of rounds.
-At each round, it computes a guess $t$ for $\maxSz$, and then verifies that the guess was not too large.
-This works by taking a random sample $\Sample \subseteq \SS$ of the segments and traversing down the quadtree, computing $\longSY{\tr}{\sq} \cap \Sample$ for each of the squares $\sq$.
-If at any time the algorithm finds that one of the sampled conflict lists is too long, it terminates the round and increases the guess $t$, as the guess $t$ was too small.

-\begin{remark} Using sampling and exponential search to estimate a quantity is an old idea.
-In the context of geometric settings, it was used before to estimate the maximum depth of nicely behaved regions, see \cite{ah-adrp-08}. \end{remark}
+It remains to estimate the load (i.e., maximum number of $\tr$-long segments intersecting any cell in the quadtree $\QTM$).
+The basic idea is to couple random sampling together with exponential search, to approximate the maximum load.
+If during a round an ``overflow'' occurs, the algorithm increases the guess for the load by (say a factor of $2$), and moves on to the next round.
+Using sampling and exponential search to estimate a quantity is an old idea.
+In the context of geometric settings, it was used before to estimate the maximum depth of nicely behaved regions, see \cite{ah-adrp-08}.